angularityio/playground/apps/example-001-httpclient-testing/HTTP_TESTING_CONTROLLER.md

       backend.verify();
 ```

-In addition to passing a status to the `flush` method you can also simply call the `error method`
+In addition to passing a status to the `flush` method, you can also simply call the `error` method.

 ```TypeScript